AC321-beep/DonghuaFan/README.md

 Special thanks to phisher98 for the reference repositories and examples that helped guide the development of this extension.

-Thanks also to the CloudStream community and the builders of TestPlugin for their documentation, examples, and open-source contributions, which were instrumental in understanding the plugin architecture and developing this project.
+Thanks also to the CloudStream community for providing TestPlugin, along with the documentation, examples, and open-source resources that were instrumental in the development of this project.

 **📜 License**